Scheduled MonumentsEnglandPart of the linear boundary known as the Wansdyke 585m north of Tuckingmill Farm

 What is Part of the linear boundary known as the Wansdyke 585m north of Tuckingmill Farm?

-The Wansdyke is a linear earthwork of early medieval date, traditionally attributed to the period between the late fifth and seventh centuries, though its precise construction date remains debated among scholars.
+Wansdyke is a linear boundary earthwork of early medieval date, constructed most likely during the sixth or seventh century as a defensive or territorial frontier.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007004.

 Who is responsible for protecting Part of the linear boundary known as the Wansdyke 585m north of Tuckingmill Farm?